 There are several different types of glaucoma.
 The most common type is open-angle glaucoma.
 It affects older people and takes years to develop.
 The visual field is gradually lost from the outside edges.
-Many have no symptoms, so don’t realise they have the condition.
+Many people have no symptoms, so don’t realise they have the condition.

 This high pressure can be detected during a routine eye examination at the opticians.
 And further testing will determine if glaucoma is present.
 Early detection is important since treatment can slow the progression of the disease.
-But damage to the optic nerve is irreversible.
+But doctors say damage to the optic nerve is irreversible.

-Another type of glaucoma is normal tension glaucoma.
-People with normal tension glaucoma do not have high intraocular pressure.
+Another type of glaucoma is normal-tension glaucoma.
+People with normal-tension glaucoma do not have high intraocular pressure.
 These people also have a higher than normal incidence of migraine.
 Leading to the suggestion that in this type spasm of the blood vessels could be a possible cause.

 Spasm of blood vessels can lead to poor delivery of oxygen and nutrients to the tissues.
 Any tissue deprived of oxygen or nutrients, or that cannot eliminate toxins will suffer.
-In the eyes this increases the risk of damage to the optic nerve.
+In the eyes, this increases the risk of damage to the optic nerve.

 Conventional treatment aims to prevent further damage or deterioration in vision.
-And usually involves daily application of eyedrops that reduce pressure in the eyes.
+And usually involves daily application of eye drops that reduce pressure in the eyes.
 Other forms of treatment include laser therapy and surgery.
 These also aim to improve drainage of fluid and reduce eye pressure.
 Despite these treatments some patients still go blind.

 So, perhaps it is not surprising that people with glaucoma look for alternative treatments.
-A survey revealed that 1 in 9 people with glaucoma take complementary medicine.
-Most of these take their complementary medicine alongside the conventional treatments.
+A survey revealed that 1 in 9 people with glaucoma takes complementary medicine.
+Most of these take their complementary medicine alongside conventional treatments.
 And some of these people reported a reduced need for their conventional medication.

 There are many scientific studies on the subject of glaucoma.
 A number of these suggest that oxidative stress has a role in the progression of the disease.
 Damage occurs when free radicals outweigh the antioxidant defences of the body.
 And some people are more at risk for oxidative stress due to their genetics.